What does "talking about the elephant in the room" mean to you?

-How do you take ownership of these issues?
+How do you take ownership of that elephant?

-What helped you speak up about mental illness?
+What helped you come forward and speak up about living with depression?